First Hundred Years' War: Revolt over the Angevin inheritance

 Although Henry II wielded much stronger authority within his lands and commanded far greater resources than his Capetian rivals, there was a considerable division in his territories between his sons.
 Eager to inherit, his three eldest sons rebelled against him in 1173 with the help of Louis of France.
 William the Lion of Scotland also turned against Henry and raided the north of England, including Northumberland, Cumberland, and Yorkshire.
 Young Henry and Louis invaded the Vexin intending to reach the Norman capital, Rouen.
-Henry, who had been in France in order to receive absolution for the Becket affair, secretly traveled back to England to order an offensive on the rebels, and on his return counter-attacked Louis's army, massacring many of them and pushing the survivors back across the Norman border.
+Henry, who had been in France in order to receive absolution for the Becket affair, secretly traveled back to England to order an offensive on the rebels and their French allies, and on his return counter-attacked Louis's army, massacring many of them and pushing the survivors back across the Norman border.
 In January 1174 the forces of Young Henry and Louis attacked again, threatening to push through into central Normandy.
 The attack failed and the fighting paused while the winter weather set in.
 Henry returned to England to face a potential invasion by the Flemish.
 This ruse allowed Philip, Count of Flanders, and Louis to invade Normandy and reach Rouen, laying siege to the city.
 However, the defeat and capture of William the Lion in the Battle of Alnwick in 1174 allowed Henry to return to Normandy in August.
 Henry's forces fell upon the French army just before the final French assault on the city began; pushed back into France, Louis requested peace talks, bringing an end to the conflict.

 Tension resurfaced between the two kings in the late 1170s over the control of Berry.
 To put additional pressure on Louis, Henry mobilised his armies for war.
 The papacy intervened and, probably as Henry had planned, the two kings were encouraged to sign a non-aggression treaty in September 1177, under which they promised to undertake a joint crusade.
 The ownership of the Auvergne and parts of Berry were put to an arbitration panel, which reported in favour of Henry; Henry followed up this success by purchasing La Marche from the local count.
 This expansion of Henry's empire once again threatened French security, and promptly put the new peace at risk.